AAAria/UQ-Coursework/README.md

 # UQ-Coursework
-Some coding work for my maths and data science degrees at UQ.
+Some coding work for my bachelor of mathematics degree and master of data science degree at UQ.

+Below courses are included:
+-